Updated in 2023

 Step 7: Relax!

-It might take some time, but using these tips and templates can help you expedite your job search and help you land your dream data science job.
+It might take some time, but using these tips and templates can help you expedite your job search and help you as you learn how to get a data science job.

-If you want to work with any of our advisors 1-on-1 to get help with any aspect of your data science job search, join Pathrise.
+If you want to work with any of our mentors 1-on-1 to get help with any aspect of your data science job search, join Pathrise.